Effect of spaceflight on the human body: Vacuum

-Another effect from a vacuum is a condition called ebullism which results from the formation of bubbles in body fluids due to reduced ambient pressure, the steam may bloat the body to twice its normal size and slow circulation, but tissues are elastic and porous enough to prevent rupture.
+Another effect from a vacuum is a condition called ebullism which results from the formation of bubbles in body fluids due to reduced ambient pressure.
+The steam may bloat the body up to twice its normal size and slow down circulation, but tissues are elastic and porous enough to prevent rupture.
 Technically, ebullism is considered to begin at an elevation of around 19 km or pressures less than 6.3 kPa (47 mm Hg), known as the Armstrong limit.
 Experiments with other animals have revealed an array of symptoms that could also apply to humans.
 The least severe of these is the freezing of bodily secretions due to evaporative cooling.
 Severe symptoms, such as loss of oxygen in tissue, followed by circulatory failure and flaccid paralysis would occur in about 30 seconds.
 The lungs also collapse in this process, but will continue to release water vapour leading to cooling and ice formation in the respiratory tract.
 A rough estimate is that a human will have about 90 seconds to be recompressed, after which death may be unavoidable.
-Swelling from ebullism can be reduced by containment in a flight suit which are necessary to prevent ebullism above 19 km.
+Swelling from ebullism can be reduced by containment in a flight suit which is necessary to prevent ebullism above 19 km.
 During the Space Shuttle program astronauts wore a fitted elastic garment called a Crew Altitude Protection Suit (CAPS) which prevented ebullism at pressures as low as 2 kPa (15 mm Hg).

 The only humans known to have died of exposure to vacuum in space are the three crew-members of the Soyuz 11 spacecraft; Vladislav Volkov, Georgi Dobrovolski, and Viktor Patsayev.
 During preparations for re-entry from orbit on June 30, 1971, a pressure-equalisation valve in the spacecraft's descent module unexpectedly opened at an altitude of 168 km, causing rapid depressurisation and the subsequent death of the entire crew.